Reliance Anaerobic Bacteria Reaction with Magnesium Anode Rod

 Possible Causes

-High sulfur content in water supply, Magnesium anode rod promoting bacterial activity, Stagnant water in tank, Low hot water usage
+High sulfur content in water supply, magnesium anode rod promoting bacterial activity, stagnant water in tank, low hot water usage.

 How to Fix / Troubleshooting

 Safety first: Turn OFF power or gas.
-Allow water to cool somewhat before draining.
+Allow the water to cool somewhat before draining.
 Use proper ventilation when using disinfectants.

 Steps to check:

 • 1.
-Confirm smell source: Verify odor is only from hot water taps.
+Confirm smell source: Verify the odor is only from hot water taps.
 If cold water also smells, the issue is with the supply, not just the heater.

 • 3.
 Replace anode rod: Consider replacing the magnesium anode rod with an aluminum/zinc alloy anode designed to reduce odor.
 Use a Reliance-compatible rod and proper torque.

 • 4.
 Increase usage/temperature temporarily: Temporarily raising the tank temperature (with caution) and running hot water through all fixtures can help kill bacteria.
-Return to safe temperature afterward.
+Return to a safe temperature afterward.

 • 5.
-Consider water treatment: If odor persists, consult a water treatment specialist about whole-house filtration or softening.
+Consider water treatment: If the odor persists, consult a water treatment specialist about whole-house filtration or softening.

-Warning: When raising water temperature above 120°F for disinfection, take steps to prevent scalding and clearly warn occupants.
+Warning: When raising the water temperature above 120°F for disinfection, take steps to prevent scalding and clearly warn occupants.

 Advertisements